Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Conclusions

 Upcoming wide-field surveys of the transient universe will probe deeper, wider, and faster than ever before, providing an opportunity for the discovery of entirely new classes of transient phenomena.
 However, discovery in astronomy has often been driven by serendipity, whereby identifying new phenomena has fortuitously occurred after human eyes sifted through data.
 With the huge amounts of data from surveys such as the LSST (expected to observe over 10 million transient alerts each night), a methodology aimed at automating the discovery of new transients through dedicated anomaly detection algorithms has become necessary.

 Standard supervised classification approaches are unable to deal with the scope for new discovery offered by the wealth of data from upcoming surveys because they can only identify transients that they have been specifically trained on.
-Anomaly detection algorithms enable an opportunity to automatically flag unusual and interesting transients for further follow-up.
+Anomaly detection algorithms enable an opportunity to automatically flag unusual and interesting transients for further followup.
 In this paper, we have detailed the development of a real-time anomaly detection framework for identifying unusual transients in large-scale transient surveys.
 We have built two separate frameworks.
 The first is a probabilistic deep neural network (DNN) built using Temporal Convolutional Networks aimed at predicting future observations in a light curve.
 And the second is based on a parametric fit to a partial light curve using the Bazin function \citep{Bazin_function}, where we extrapolate a prediction 3 days after each partial light curve fit to compare it to the DNN approach.
 Each of the approaches can be well optimised to deal with the millions of alerts that ongoing and upcoming wide-field surveys such as ZTF and LSST will produce.

 Our two methods allow us to identify anomalies as a function of time, and we have demonstrated its performances on both ZTF-like simulations and real ZTF light curves from the public MSIP survey.
 In particular, we have demonstrated that we are able to identify rare transients as anomalous with respect to common supernova classes (SNIa, SNII, SNIbc).
-We obtain low False Anomaly Rates and high True Anomaly rates culminating in Area Under the ROC Curve (AUC) scores well above 0.8 for most rare classes by the end of the light curve with the Bazin approach.
+We obtain a high recall and precision of anomalous transients culminating in area under the precision-recall curve (AUCPR) scores above 0.79 for most rare classes by the end of the light curve with the Bazin approach.
 Our ability to identify anomalies improves over the lifetime of the light curves.
-Based on the anomaly scores and the epoch of discovery, our framework enables a prioritised follow-up of unusual transients.
+Based on the anomaly scores and the epoch of discovery, our framework enables a prioritised followup of unusual transients.